What is the legal definition of abuse in Delaware?

 There are two types of order of protection from abuse:

 Order of protection from abuse.
 A long-term order of protection from abuse can be issued only after a court hearing where you and the abuser have the chance to both be present and present evidence to the judge.
-Most of the protections will last for up to 1 year.
-However, if the order includes a term that the abuser cannot commit acts of domestic violence against you and/or cannot contact or attempt to contact you, these can last for up to 2 years2 or longer (even permanently) if:
+Most of the protections will last for up to one year.
+However, if the order includes a term that the abuser cannot commit acts of domestic violence against you and/or cannot contact or attempt to contact you, these can last for up to two years2 or longer, even permanently, if:

 - the length of the order is necessary to prevent further acts of domestic violence; and